Photos

 Hiking

-The state park property has about five miles of trails including the yellow Bigelow Pond loop and the blue/white Mashapuag Pond View Trail.
-However these trails connect to those in the Nipmuck State Forest for a total of 35 miles.
+The actual state park property has about five miles of trails including the yellow Bigelow Pond loop and the blue/white Mashapuag Pond View Trail.
+However these trails connect to into the Nipmuck State Forest for a total of 35 miles.

 The area has a 3 mile stretch of the blue blaze Nipmuck Trail that serves as its northern terminus where it meets the Massachusetts border.